United States Merchant Marine: The Jones Act

 The Jones Act was sponsored by Senator Wesley Livsey Jones of Washington.

 The Merchant Marine Act of 1920, commonly known as The Jones Act, requires U.S.-flagged vessels to be built in the United States, owned by U.S. citizens, and documented ("flagged") under the laws of the United States.
 Documented means "registered, enrolled, or licensed under the laws of the United States", according to The Shipping Act.
-The Jones Act also requires that all officers and 75% of the crew be U.S. citizens.
-Vessels satisfying these requirements comprised the Jones Act Fleet; only compliant vessels may practice cabotage, transporting passengers or cargo between two U.S. ports.
+The Jones Act requires that all officers and 75% of the crew be U.S. citizens.

+Vessels satisfying these requirements comprised the Jones Act Fleet.
+Only compliant vessels may practice cabotage, transporting passengers or cargo between two U.S. ports.
 It is more costly to document a vessel in the United States than it is in some countries with lower labor standards and wages.

 Critics of the act claim it unfairly restricts the lucrative domestic shipping business.
 Another important aspect of the Act is that it allowed injured sailors to obtain compensation from their employers for the negligence of the owner, the captain, or fellow members of the crew.